RickCarlino/Cosmic-Conquest-1982/README.md

  * I am still unsure which Forth system this was suposed to run on.
 The magazine does not specifically say (?).
  * VHTAB, character graphics, etc. will need to implemented on a modern system.
 [Some old PDFs shed light on how they worked](http://www.cosmacelf.com/publications/newsletters/ipso-facto/ipso-facto-37.pdf).
  * Probably typo in `SET-UP-GALAXY`: /u/erroneousbosh thinks it should read `NO-OF-STARS 0 DO 2 RANDOM1 RANDOM2 GALAXY C!`.
+ * Typo in `CLEAR-FILL` has a "o" instead of a "0".